mplpl/unrar_amiga/README.md

 <h3>NTFS Junction Points in an archive</h3>

-NTFS Junction Points are like symbolic links but their target is always absolute path with a drive letter in front.
-In Unrar version 5.7 for Unix-like systems (including Amiga) these kind of links are always skipped silently (!).
-While it is a different behaviour from how it was in 5.0, I decided to leave it unchanged for Amiga.
-So in practice, junction points are always skipped when unpacking.
+NTFS Junction Points are like symbolic links, but their target is always absolute path with a drive letter in front.
+In Unrar version 5.7 for Unix-like systems (including Amiga) these kinds of links are always skipped silently (!).
+While it is a different behavior from how it was in 5.0, I decided to leave it unchanged for Amiga.
+So, in practice, junction points are always skipped when unpacking.

 <h3>Configuration file</h3>